 The sight of blood is frightening for any pet owner.
-Blood in dog urine is called haematuria, and if you’ve ever noticed this symptom in your pooch, you’ll know how worrying it can be – it can send your mind into a tailspin with visions of a heart-breaking diagnosis and expensive veterinary bills.
+Blood in dog urine is called haematuria, and if you’ve ever noticed this symptom in your pup, you’ll know how worrying it can be – it can send your mind into a tailspin with visions of a heart-breaking diagnosis and expensive veterinary bills.

 While a dog peeing blood is not always a story of doom and gloom, this can still be a serious symptom, so calling your vet should be your top priority.
 But there are many possible explanations for this problem, and a lot of them are treatable health conditions.